curvednebula/curvednebula.com/src/cropvideo/README.md

 ### What format does the tool export?

-The tool exports a WebM file encoded with VP9 or VP8.
-Audio is encoded as Opus when it can be preserved.
+The tool exports WebM and MKV with VP9 or VP8 video and Opus audio.
+MP4 uses H.264 video and AAC audio.
+The selected codecs must be supported by your browser; unsupported audio is omitted with a warning.

 ### Why can video export take a while?